dcsil/CSC491/presentations/sre.md

 Personally, I'm not a fan of operations-style management of production systems.
 It doesn't scale very well and it requires people to do things that servers are better, and less error-prone, at - click and type configuration.

-This may be easier at the beginnging though.
+This may be easier at the beginning though.
 Hiring a contractor or part time person who's job it is to keep the servers running is much easier.
 When you have few servers this is a very isolatable role from the rest of your product team and lets you focus on your product.

 ---